hasankurban/ws/content/publication/SAMIR-ACL2/index.md

 ---
-title: "SAFE--A Sparse Autoencoder-Based Framework for Robust Query Enrichment and Hallucination Mitigation in LLMs"
+title: "SAFE: A Sparse Autoencoder-Based Framework for Robust Query Enrichment and Hallucination Mitigation in LLMs"
 authors:
 - Samir Abdaljalil
 - Filippo Pallucchini